 Pilot projects funded by the European Parliament

-A pilot project is an initiative of an experimental nature designed to test the feasibility and usefulness of action.
-It is meant to develop evidence-based strategies to address a problem, identify good practices, and provide policy guidance for the benefit of possible future initiatives in the area of health inequalities.
+Pilot projects are designed to test the feasibility and usefulness of specific activities.
+They are used to try out different approaches, develop evidence-based strategies, identify good practices, and provide policy guidance for the benefit of possible future initiatives in health.

-The European Commission's contracts with various contractors are based on their approaches in the chosen proposals and provide them with the necessary scope for their execution.
-Boards of scientific experts have been set up from a variety of disciplines for each project to provide robust guidelines for the project intervention and to validate its tools including the project websites which reflect the views of the authors and not necessarily the official opinion of the Commission.
+The European Commission's agreements with various contractors are based on their approaches in the chosen proposals and provide them with the necessary scope for their execution.
+Boards of scientific experts provide robust guidelines for projects and validate their tools, including websites.

 VulnerABLE: Improving the health of those in isolated and vulnerable situations

-The project targets specific vulnerable and isolated populations such as children and families from disadvantaged backgrounds; those living in rural/isolated areas; those with physical, mental and learning disabilities or poor mental health; the long-term unemployed; the inactive; the 'in-work poor'; older people; victims of domestic violence and intimate partner violence; people with unstable housing situations (the homeless); and prisoners.
+Its focus was on nine specific vulnerable and isolated populations, namely children and families from disadvantaged backgrounds, those living in rural/isolated areas, with physical disabilities or poor mental health, the long-term unemployed, the inactive, those from lower income brackets, the elderly, victims of domestic violence and intimate partner violence, the homeless, and prisoners.

-Over its two-year lifetime, the 'VulnerABLE' project will involve:
+Over its two-year lifespan, the 'VulnerABLE' project involved:

-- Detailed research into the health needs of people in isolated and vulnerable situations, including a face-to-face survey and in-depth focus groups with them;
+- Detailed research into the health needs of people in isolated and vulnerable situations, through a face-to-face survey and in-depth focus groups

-- Regular news updates, direct communication with experts and a one-day conference to spread awareness of the project's findings amongst national and regional authorities; public health experts; health professionals; and other non-governmental organisations (NGOs).
+- Regular news updates, direct communication with experts and a one-day conference to spread awareness of the project's findings.

 HEPP – Maintaining a focus on health inequalities